ROCm/container-toolkit/docs/container-runtime/quick-start-guide.rst

 Whenever you modify the GPU partitioning on your system, it is must to regenerate the Container Device Interface (CDI) specification.
 This ensures that the container runtime is aware of the current GPU topology and can accurately expose the correct devices to your containers.

+You can regenerate and validate the CDI spec either by specifying an explicit output path or by using the default location.

-To regenerate the CDI spec after a partitioning change, run:
+**To regenerate the CDI spec with an explicit output path after a partitioning change, run:**

 .. code-block:: bash